zeiss-microscopy/OAD/ZEN-API/README.md

 ### Python Environment

 In order to use ZEN API from Python one needs to create a suitable python environment.
-In case one needs a new environment here please create a new environment using the [env_zenapi.yml](../ZEN-API/python_examples/python_env/env_zenapi.yml)
+In case one needs a new environment here please create a new environment using the [env_zenapi.yml](../ZEN-API/python_examples/python_env/env_zenapi.yml) or [env_smartmic.yml](../ZEN-API/python_examples/python_env/env_smartmic.yml)

+Remark: The "smartmic" environment is much larger but also allows to run the examples using the AI models.

 #### Prerequisites